gitter-badger/docker-redmine/README.md

 In your issue report please make sure you provide the following information:

-- The host distribution and release version.
+- The host ditribution and release version.
-- Output of the `docker version` command.
+- Output of the `docker version` command
-- Output of the `docker info` command.
+- Output of the `docker info` command
 - The `docker run` command you used to run the image (mask out the sensitive bits).

 # Installation